Art in Public Spaces Master Plan

 Otherwise no. Just abandon this idea altogether please.
 Keep everything natural.
 Keep everything simple.
 Keep it functionally maintained.

-dberladyn over 3 years ago
+dberladyn almost 4 years ago

 Art, in any form, is an asset to our community.
 Not only does it look good ; makes people feel good- it offers an economic opportunity as well for the artisans involved.

-Daphne over 3 years ago
+Daphne almost 4 years ago

 I'm not sure you're going to get a lot of people reading a 48-page draft report and providing informed commentary.
 I like investment in public art and I'd love to see more big installations like sculptures and murals.
 The new mural on the side of the Rocky Point Canteen and Creamery is a beautiful addition!
 I like the Indigenous and local history focus, but I also like art that is out of context and catches your eye because of that.
 Canmore, Alberta has this massive human head coming out of the ground - kids can climb on it, perfect for pictures, definitely a head-turning piece.
 Frankly, I think we should abandon the "City of the Arts" moniker unless we're really going to go for it.
 At the moment it feels like half measures and minimal effort/investment.
 Go big or go home.

-ermamo over 3 years ago
+ermamo almost 4 years ago

 As a person who has personally involved in Art projects in Port Moody and have more free time how do I get involved in more in Art in Port Moody as a Artist?

-Malcolm Harkness over 3 years ago
+Malcolm Harkness almost 4 years ago

 The whole concept and adherence to it has so far proven to be a visual and fiscal debacle.
 While a laudable concept it is one that can only come to fruition with a massive investment in facilities, GOOD art, and people.
 This is just not something that can be achieved on the cheap.
 Currently we are already overtaxed and about to be hit with even bigger expenses than we have ever had to budget for in the past.